Code-Institute-Submissions/stream-two-practical-python-project/README.md

 ## Build Approach

 1. I began the build by first concentrating on the Python logic and functionality.
 I used a TDD approach, unit testing each function as I progressed.
+As the application grew I decided to split off the script into separate modules to make the codebase more readable.
 2. To track the results of the Python app I used the console in the most part, but also basic Flask routes and Jinja to display HTML templates of the information I eventually wanted the user to see.
 Until happy with the Python functionality I decided not to write any SCSS styles or Javascript to enhance the feel of the game.
 3. I decided to store the game's key information in 4 text files.
 One for usernames, one with a list of 1000 words, one for in game tracking of correct guesses and incorrect guesses, and one for the users score.
 These files are referenced/written to at different stages of the application.
 4. Initially I used AJAX requests to return HTML templates displaying the result of user interaction.
 For example, a Flask Route returning an HTML template displaying the dashes array of the generated word.
 However, I eventually refactored the Python code, HTML and JS to return JSON objects rather than HTML.
 I decided on this approach for various reasons.
 Returning data instead of HTML is better inline with standard practice, and aided in maintaining a better separation of concerns in my code.
 Keeping data and the logic on the backend, and markup/rendering of information on the frontend.
 Returning JSON also gives me more control when displaying data on the front-end.
 All in all, I feel deciding to do this has resulted in a better performing application and user experience.